hiclarence/readme-generator/README.md

 # Professional README Generator
 The purpose of this code is to create a README generator using Node JS.
-Users will be presnted a series of prompt on the command line interface.
+Users will be presented a series of prompt on the command line interface.

 This code will query the user for :
 - The title